-- 1. Colleges and universities shall develop a policy to charge parking fees to generate revenue for parking lot repair or construction, pursuant to Minn.
-Stat. §136F.67 and parking operations including enforcement. - 2.
+- 1. Colleges and universities shall develop a policy to charge parking fees to generate revenue for parking lot construction, improvements and maintenance, and parking enforcement, pursuant to Minnesota Statute § 136F.67. - 2.
 The president shall determine the fees, permits or charges, and how they are assessed. - 3.
 Students shall pay an amount that is equal to or less than that paid by the colleges' and universities' employees for the same type of parking (e.g. reserved, general, etc.). - 4.
-Colleges and universities have the option to collect fines and towing fees for parking violations pursuant to Minn.
-Stat. §136F.53.
+Colleges and universities have the option to collect fines and towing fees for parking violations pursuant to Minnesota Statute § 136F.53.